Positronium: Energy levels

 The lowest energy level of positronium (n = 1) is -6.8 eV.
 The next level is -1.7 eV.
 The negative sign is a convention that implies a bound state.
-Positronium can also be considered by a particular form of the two-body Dirac equation; Two particles with a Coulomb interaction can be exactly separated in the (relativistic) center-of-momentum frame and the resulting ground-state energy has been obtained very accurately using finite element methods of Janine Shertzer and confirmed more recently.
+Positronium can also be considered by a particular form of the two-body Dirac equation; two particles with a Coulomb interaction can be exactly separated in the (relativistic) center-of-momentum frame and the resulting ground-state energy has been obtained very accurately using finite element methods of Janine Shertzer.
+Their results lead to the discovery of anomalous states.

 The Dirac equation whose Hamiltonian comprises two Dirac particles and a static Coulomb potential is not relativistically invariant.
 But if one adds the 1/c^{2n} (or α^{2n}, where α is the fine-structure constant) terms, where n = 1,2..., then the result is relativistically invariant.
 Only the leading term is included.
 The α^{2} contribution is the Breit term; workers rarely go to α^{4} because at α^{3} one has the Lamb shift, which requires quantum electrodynamics.